purpleclay/nsv/docs/reference/cli/nsv-next.md

 -f, --format string   provide a go template for changing the default version
                       format
 -h, --help            help for next
+-p, --pretty string   pretty-print the output of the next semantic version in
+                      a given format.
+The format can be one of either full or compact.
+Must be used in conjunction with --show (default "full")
 -s, --show            show how the next semantic version was generated
 ```